 Moon Mountain Site Council meets once every month.
-The composition of this council is an equal number of teachers and parents.
-Terms last for two years and announcements are made when new parent and teacher positions become open.
-These are open meetings that any parent may attend.
+This council is comprised of teachers, non-certified staff, parents/guardians, and community members.
+Terms last for two years and announcements are made when positions become open.
+These are open meetings that anyone may attend.